The Importance of Communication in Project Management

-Once a project communication strategy is in place, the next step is to put it to work conveying insights from where they’re generated in the project management process to where they’re processed and applied by responsible staff in the project management process.
+Once a project communication strategy is in place, the next step is to put it to work conveying insights from where they’re generated in the project management process to where they’re processed and applied by responsible staff in the following process.

-Apart from fulfilling the use it’s created for, actually putting a communications management strategy to work helps reveal shortcomings in your project management communication strategy that may hinder your project management needs so you can plug them right away.
+Apart from fulfilling the use, it’s created for, actually putting a project management communication strategy to work helps reveal shortcomings in your project management strategy that may hinder your project management needs so you can plug them right away.

-Analyze your strategy once in a while to uncover what’s working and what’s not.
+Analyze your project collaboration strategy once in a while to uncover what’s working and what’s not.
 Ensure that messages were sent and received using the intended channels and if they were understood.
 Find where the gaps are in the early stages so they don’t end up creating chaos at the end.

 Key factors in project management communication

 Within the wider bracket of your project management communication process, there are several factors that define how effectively your communication strategy performs.

-Every message that’s sent out in the project management process, either to internal teams or to external stakeholders should have a specific objective attached to it so the recipient can take action and close the loop.
+Every message that’s sent out in the project management process, either to internal teams or to external stakeholders should have a specific project objective attached to it so the recipient can take action and close the loop.

 The audience in question refers to the recipient(s) (internal or external) of any messages sent out in the project management communication process.
 One primary objective of every message sent out to an audience must be to convey meaning as easily as possible so the audience can take appropriate action with minimal or no friction.

 Messages sent out to project management stakeholders must be tailored both to convey meaning to the audience in an ideal fashion and as well, in a manner that’s within the capability of the originating stakeholder/source of the message.